Fiserv/zelle-turnkey-solutions/docs/supporting-documents/cordova.md

 - Build the project like —> cordova build “platform-name”

-Note: e.g. . cordova build android/cordova build ios
+Note: For example cordova build android/cordova build ios

 ## Additional Information

+## Cordova Plugin for ZelleSDK

+To integrate ZelleSDK into any Cordova projects, plugin files will be created, which will act as a bridge between native code and JavaScript.
+Plugins can be created using Node.js for both Android and iOS platforms.
+To create a plugin, the plugin name, plugin id, plugin version, and plugin package name are required.
+(Example package name: com.zelle.sdk.plugin)

 ### Prerequisites: